History of Rushton Triangular Lodge

 The Midland Rebellion

 Two years after Sir Thomas Tresham’s death, there was a series of popular uprisings across Northampton and the adjacent counties, now known as the Midland Rebellion.
 In Northamptonshire these centred on the estates of Sir Thomas and the extended Tresham family, particularly his cousin (also called Thomas Tresham).
-At Newton mere, a few miles from Rushton, the Northampton militia ended the uprising by killing 40 protesters, and the leaders were executed.
+At Newton, a mere few miles from Rushton, the Northampton militia ended the uprising by killing 40 protesters, and the leaders were executed.

 It was no coincidence that the protests centred on the estates of the Tresham cousins.
 They were notorious for enclosing common land for private use in the 1590s, the period during which the Triangular Lodge was being constructed.
 Although the opinions of Sir Thomas Tresham’s Rushton tenants are unknown, his tenants in Orton had previously signed a petition complaining about their treatment, which included him raising rents and fining them to make them give up their lands.